twiddlingbits/twr-wasm/readme.md

    }
 ~~~

-Using an index.html like this:
+Called using an index.html like this:
 ~~~
    <!doctype html>
    <head>